 The risk information provided here is not comprehensive.
 To learn more about Injectafer, talk with your healthcare provider or pharmacist.
 The FDA-approved product labeling can be found at www.injectafer.com/pdf/pi.pdf or call 1-800-645-1706.

-Please see Full Prescribing Information for Injectafer, including the bolded WARNING regarding hypersensitivity.
+Please see Full Prescribing Information for Injectafer.

 X